 Today, with two children, our passive income target is now $400,000.
 We’ll make it work on less.
 However, if I want to feel rich, I require at least a 20% buffer over our expenses.
 Inflation right now is a killer.
 Luckily, we understand various ways to defeat inflation.

-3) When a new income stream comes out of nowhere.
+3) You feel rich when a new income stream comes out of nowhere.

 None of us are maximizing our income potential.
 If we could make a maximum of $100 a month, I think most of us are really making only an average of $30 a month.
 It’s kind of like how none of us utilize more than 20% of our brains.
 If we did, perhaps we’d find a cure for all cancer already.